Table of contents

 Meet like minded people, share experiences, study tricks and make new acquaintances.
 Learning English isn’t a competition, and the more people share in the community, the faster everyone makes progress.

 Not sure what English podcasts you should listen to?
-Check out our favourite podcasts over in the Why You Should Use Podcasts to Learn English guide.
+Check out our favourite podcasts over in the Why You Should Use Podcasts to Learn English guide or get started with the English Learning for Curious Minds podcast.